-In the past decades, we've seen benevolence emerging in marketing through high tech companies, especially in the Silicon Valley and San Francisco.
-The contrast between the successful tech startups and the homeless people forced the mayor of San Francisco to act for good.
-He changed his policy and offered a tax reduction to the companies that would take their office in the center of the city, like tenderloin.
+In the past decades, we've seen benevolence emerging in marketing through high-tech companies, especially in the Silicon Valley and San Francisco.
+The contrast between the outstanding success of tech startups and the abundance of homeless people scattered around the city forced the mayor of San Francisco to change and start acting for good.
+He changed his policy and offered a tax reduction to the companies that would move their office to the center of the city, like tenderloin.
 Did it have a positive impact?
-Yes, LinkedIn and Twitter help every month by giving food, blankets, and many other goods.
-Are they forced to do it?
-No, does it solve the problem?
-Not really.
-Are they the first ones to do charity?
-Also no. But it changed the way they work and think about their product.
+Yes, LinkedIn and Twitter began to help out every month by giving out food, blankets, and many other goods to the homeless population.
+Were they forced to do it?
+No, did it solve the problem?
+Also no. Are they the first ones to do charity?
+Absolutely not.
+But it changed the way they work and think about their product.

-That may be an example far from the fashion industry, but did it impacted the way we look at, consume, produce clothing?
+That may be an example far from the fashion industry, but did it impact the way we look at, consume and produce clothing?

-After interviewing a large enough panel of women, from 15 to 45yo, coming from every social environment, I realized that social networks play a huge role in the way we perceive ourselves.
-It goes from our body image to our intellectual capacities.
-Everything is questioned and generally not in a proper direction.
-The cosmetics and fashion industry are mainly responsible for this situation happening because the way they advertise is too aspirational and not real.
+After interviewing a large panel of women with ages ranging from 15 to 45 years old coming from every social environment, I realized that social networks play a huge role in the way we perceive ourselves.
+It stretches from our body image to our intellectual capacities.
+Everything is questioned and generally not in a kind direction.
+The cosmetics and fashion industry are mainly responsible for this situation because of the way they advertise.
+Rather than being authentic, their advertising methods are too aspirational and unattainable.
 Their target doesn't relate to their messages in the end; no one is happy.

 How can we be more benevolent in the fashion world?